LiiiLabs/goldfish/README.md

 ## Citation

-A pdf version of the documentation is available at TBD, and can be cited with the following bibtex entry:
+The reader can cite our work with the following bibtex entry:

 ```
 @book{goldfish,